Online vs In-Person Dental Second Opinion: Pros, Cons & How to Choose

 If you choose the online route, look for:If you choose the online route, look for:

-1. Licensed US dentists -- The reviewer should be a real, licensed dentist, not an AI algorithm or an unlicensed assistant 2.
-Flat-fee pricing -- The reviewer should be paid the same regardless of their recommendation 3.
-Written report -- You should receive a detailed written opinion, not just a yes/no answer 4.
-Clear independence -- The service should have no financial relationship with any treating practice 5.
-24-48 hour turnaround -- Most legitimate services return reviews within this window 6.
-The reviewer does not perform procedures -- If the service also does dental work, the independence is compromised1.
-Licensed US dentists -- The reviewer should be a real, licensed dentist, not an AI algorithm or an unlicensed assistant 2.
-Flat-fee pricing -- The reviewer should be paid the same regardless of their recommendation 3.
-Written report -- You should receive a detailed written opinion, not just a yes/no answer 4.
-Clear independence -- The service should have no financial relationship with any treating practice 5.
-24-48 hour turnaround -- Most legitimate services return reviews within this window 6.
-The reviewer does not perform procedures -- If the service also does dental work, the independence is compromised
+1. Licensed dentists — the reviewer should be a real, licensed dentist, not an AI algorithm or an unlicensed assistant 2.
+Flat-fee pricing — the reviewer should be paid the same regardless of their recommendation, with no per-procedure incentive 3.
+Written report — you should receive a detailed written opinion, not just a yes/no answer 4.
+No treatment revenue — the reviewer should not stand to gain financially from any specific treatment outcome 5. under-72-hour turnaround — most legitimate services return reviews within this window 6.
+The reviewer does not perform procedures — if the service also does dental work, the independence is compromised1.
+Licensed dentists — the reviewer should be a real, licensed dentist, not an AI algorithm or an unlicensed assistant 2.
+Flat-fee pricing — the reviewer should be paid the same regardless of their recommendation, with no per-procedure incentive 3.
+Written report — you should receive a detailed written opinion, not just a yes/no answer 4.
+No treatment revenue — the reviewer should not stand to gain financially from any specific treatment outcome 5. under-72-hour turnaround — most legitimate services return reviews within this window 6.
+The reviewer does not perform procedures — if the service also does dental work, the independence is compromised

 FAQ